yawollopkcaj/FPGA-GTP-Pico-Accelerator/README.md

 * **Verification Harness**: Built a CPU reference path that runs the same quantized GEMM and compares element-by-element against FPGA output, ensuring bit-exact correctness across randomized tests.

 ---
-*Developed by Jack Polloway and Faraz Fashizedeh for nwHacks 2026.*
+*Developed by Jack Polloway and Faraz Fashizedeh partially for nwHacks 2026.*